chrberger/libcluon/CODE_OF_CONDUCT.md

-ontributor Covenant Code of Conduct
+Contributor Covenant Code of Conduct

 ## Our Pledge